 - safeguard human health, and enable recycling and disposal of WEEE (Waste electrical and electronic equipment) without polluting the environment.

-and the 6 substances subject to regulation are ｌead (Pb), hexavalent chromium (Cr6+), mercury (Hg), cadmium (Cd), and 2 types of brominated flame retardants ― polybrominated biphenyls (PBB) and polybrominated diphenyl ether (PBDE), DEHP (di-2-ethylhexyl phthalate), BBP (butyl benzyl phthalate), DBP (phthalate) di-n-butyl acid) and DIBP (diisobutyl phthalate)
+and the 10 substances subject to regulation are lead (Pb), hexavalent chromium (Cr6+), mercury (Hg), cadmium (Cd), polybrominated biphenyls (PBB), polybrominated diphenyl ether (PBDE), DEHP (di-2-ethylhexyl phthalate), BBP (butyl benzyl phthalate), DBP (phthalate) di-n-butyl acid) and DIBP (diisobutyl phthalate)

 - Large household appliances